EmaGugli/Portfolio/README.md

 # Portfolio
-Small collection of projects I have worked during my master's degree or free time.
+A collection of projects I have worked during my master's degree or free time.